Hayley-Weisz/PoC_Payment_Channel/README.md

 - Assume client node A wishes to establish a connection with provider C through provider B:

-- A expects to use nMB bandwidth from B and C;
+- A expects to use traffic from B and C;
-  - A negotiates with B to create Payment channel, and puts nMB bandwidth worth of security deposit token m into Payment channel from account balance;
+  - A negotiates with B to create Payment channel, and puts traffic worth of security deposit token m into Payment channel from account balance;
   - B verifies Payment channel and establishes connection with A;
-  - The smart contract locks 110%*(nMB bandwidth worth of) tokens m in node F, then request F to establish the connection between B and C and use nMB bandwidth from C;
+  - The smart contract locks 110%*(traffic worth of) tokens m in node F, then request F to establish the connection between B and C and use traffic from C;
-  - Node F negotiates with C to create payment channel, and puts nMB bandwidth worth of security deposit Token m into Payment channel from account balance;
+  - Node F negotiates with C to create payment channel, and puts traffic worth of security deposit Token m into Payment channel from account balance;
   - C verifies Payment channel, establishes the connection with B; F then sends C the traffic characteristics of A(hash value of A’s ID and timestamp);
   - After bandwidth is used, A pays B m tokens; node F pays C m tokens, and take extra 10% m tokens as process fee.